Giuliani to no longer testify in Georgia election worker defamation trial

-Rudy Giuliani in a sudden twist won’t testify in his defamation trial being brought by two former Georgia election workers, Giuliani’s lawyer said Thursday.
+Rudy Giuliani, in an unexpected twist, won’t testify in his defamation trial being brought by two former Georgia election workers, Giuliani’s lawyer said Thursday.

 After saying definitively earlier in the week that he would testify, Giuliani cast a hint of doubt upon leaving the courthouse Wednesday night.